Meet The Lady Doctor Who Has BLINDED Us With SCIENCE!

 President, Physicians for Civil Defense

 Well then!
-Incidentally, Ocasio-Cortez did have a slip of the tongue where she said the world would end in 12 years; obviously, that was shorthand for the dozen or so years UN scientists say we have to prevent the worst possible outcome by the end of the century.
+Incidentally, Ocasio-Cortez did have a slip of the tongue where she said young folks think the world will end in 12 years without action on climate; obviously, that was shorthand for the dozen or so years UN scientists say we have to prevent the worst possible outcome by the end of the century.
 That "intelligence of a sea sponge thing" comes from a recent tweet where she mocked people taking the misstatement in bad faith.

 Needless to say, the Usual Suspects were quick to announce AOC had now said anyone who's worried about climate has the intelligence of a sea sponge, and the Elevated Discourse continues.